Defence standard packaging

 Mechanical handling test

-Finally, Test X, a mechanical handling test, assesses the package or container’s capacity to endure the rigours of mechanical handling equipment.
+- Test X: A mechanical handling test assesses the package or container’s capacity to endure the rigours of mechanical handling equipment.

 Test result documentation